-The APPEL team is delighted to be working with you in your role as an APPEL Senior Preceptor in the new integrated pharmacy programme.
+The APPEL team is delighted to be working with you in your role as an APPEL Senior Preceptor in the integrated pharmacy programme.
 Many of you have years of experience tutoring and mentoring students; for others, this will be your first time hosting a pharmacy student.
 Regardless, your enthusiasm and willingness to provide student experiential learning placements are critical to the success of the new programme, and so the whole APPEL team thank you.

-To support you as our partners in delivering these experiential learning placements, we have developed a number of resources, including our Guidance-on Delivering APPEL-Experiential-Learning-Placements.
-We are also mindful, that no matter what your practice setting, your student will experience a very different placement this year due to the ongoing impact of Covid-19.
+To support you as our partners in delivering these experiential learning placements, we have developed a number of resources, including the Standards for APPEL Experiential Learning Placements which you can find on the resources page of our website.
 The APPEL Operations Team and our Practice Educators are available for support at any time; please do get in contact with us if you ever have any questions or we can provide any assistance.